Ron Darling: Minor leagues

 Darling would have compiled decent numbers with the AAA Tidewater Tides in 1982 and except for very high base on balls counts during both seasons.
 Despite his control problems, Darling was called up to the majors in late 1983.
 The Mets had the worst record in the National League and second-worst in the majors when Darling debuted on September 6, 1983.
-He was impressive in that start but left the game down 1–0 and the Mets lost 2–0.
+He was impressive in that start but left the game down 1–0 in a game the Mets lost 2–0.
 The Mets were also last in offense in the N.L.
-Each of Darling's first three starts—in which he went 0–3—were all decent pitching performances (11 strikeouts, 9 walks, 2.08 ERA, and 6 runs over the course of the three starts).
+Each of Darling's first three starts — in which he went 0–3 — were all decent pitching performances (11 strikeouts, 9 walks, 2.08 ERA, and 6 runs over the course of the three starts).
 He finished his season with a complete game victory and was in the Majors for good.